About Mensa International

 Mensa has three stated purposes: to identify and foster human intelligence for the benefit of humanity, to encourage research in the nature, characteristics and uses of intelligence, and to promote stimulating intellectual and social opportunities for its members.

-Today there are over 120,000 Mensans in 100 countries throughout the world.
+Today there are around 134,000 Mensans in 100 countries throughout the world.
 There are active Mensa organizations in more than 40 countries on every continent except Antarctica.
 Membership numbers are also available for specific National Groups.

 There is simply no one prevailing characteristic of Mensa members other than high IQ.
 There are Mensans for whom Mensa provides a sense of family, and others for whom it is a casual social activity.
 There have been many marriages made in Mensa, but for many people, it is simply a stimulating opportunity for the mind.
 Most Mensans have a good sense of humor, and they like to talk.
 And, usually, they have a lot to say.

 Mensans have ranged in age from 2 to more than 100, but most are between 20 and 60.
 In education they range from preschoolers to high school dropouts to people with multiple doctorates.
 There are Mensans on welfare and Mensans who are millionaires.
 As far as occupations, the range is staggering.
 Mensa has professors and truck drivers, scientists and firefighters, computer programmers and farmers, artists, military people, musicians, laborers, police officers, glassblowers--the diverse list goes on and on.
 There are famous Mensans and prize-winning Mensans, but there are many whose names you wouldn't know.
 Have a look at our list of prominent Mensans here.

 The word "Mensa" means "table" in Latin.
 Mensa is a round-table society, where race, color, creed, national origin, age, politics, educational or social background are irrelevant.